Thailand races to defend Bangkok from floods

 Thailand is a major production centre for many of the world's biggest car manufacturers.
 Their assembly plants are mostly in eastern Rayong province, which has not been badly hit, but there is bound to be disruption because car part makers elsewhere have been affected.

-About 3.4 million acres (1.38 million hectares) of farm land nationwide is under water -- about 13 times the size of Hong Kong -- and more than 700,000 homes were destroyed or damaged.
+About 3.4 million acres (1.38 million hectares) of farm land is under water -- about 13 times the size of Hong Kong -- and more then 700,000 homes have been destroyed or damaged.

-Many people used boats to navigate streets or waited on roofs of homes for help.

 THREAT TO TOURISM